pan-yu-zurich/pan-yu-zurich.github.io/content/homepage/about.md

 ##  Introduction

-I am Postdoctoral Researcher in the Chair for Services and Operations Management at the University of Zurich.
+I am a Postdoctoral Researcher in the Chair of Services and Operations Management at the University of Zurich.

-My research interests include sports economics and experimental economics.
+My research focuses on sports economics and experimental economics.

+I earned my Ph.D. in Management and Economics from the University of Zurich in October 2024.
+Prior to my doctoral studies, I worked as a short-term consultant at the World Bank and as a research assistant at ETH Zurich.

 ## News
 {{< news